About the convergence to initial data of the heat problem on the Heisenberg group: Abstract

 \section{Abstract}

-We find integrability conditions on the initial data $f$ for the existence of solutions of the Heat problem on the Heisenberg group.
-From this result we characterize the weighted Lebesgue spaces for which the solutions exists a.e. when the time goes to zero.
-Finally we also obtain boundedness of the local maximal function associated to the heat kernel with weights.
+We study the heat equation on the Heisenberg group and obtain integrability conditions on the initial data that guarantee the existence of the corresponding solutions.
+We also characterize the weighted Lebesgue spaces for which the solutions converge almost everywhere to the initial data as the time tends to zero.
+As a further application, we prove weighted estimates for the local maximal operator associated with the heat kernel.